Understanding compensation for financial loss

 - before 1 January 2026, we typically ask financial businesses to use a rate of interest at 8% simple a year.

-Where an ombudsman makes a money award – and you accept their decision – they may also say that the financial business has to pay higher interest if it doesn't make the payment by a set deadline.
-The typical deadline we set is 28 calendar days from the date the financial business is told you have accepted the final decision.
+They may say the financial business has to pay interest if it doesn't make the payment by a set deadline.
+This is usually 28 calendar days from the date we inform the financial business you have accepted the final decision.
+The interest rate for late payment is usually 8% simple a year.

 Going to court to get compensation

-If you accept an award made in an ombudsman's final decision, it’s unlikely you’ll be able to take the business to court for more compensation later.
-We can’t give you legal advice about this, so you’ll need to speak to get independent legal advice if that’s something you’re considering, before you accept any award.
+If you accept an award made in a final decision, it’s unlikely you’ll be able to take the business to court for more compensation later.

 There are time limits on taking a case to court, and these continue to run while we handle your case.
 Again, you should get independent legal advice if this is relevant to you.